faraggi/articles/truffle-eea-private-transactions.md

 The location of the files to be modified can be found here:
 [truffle/packages/truffle-interface-adapter/lib](https://github.com/trufflesuite/truffle/tree/develop/packages/truffle-interface-adapter/lib)

-In short, when truffle receives a transaction, it should determine if its a `privateFor` transaction.
+In short, when Truffle receives a transaction, it should determine if its a `privateFor` transaction.
 If so, it would delegate the rest of the business logic to the EEA library.
 If not, it should just continue processing the transaction with the original web3 methods.

 Also, it would be very useful to make sure this plays nicely with the getTransactionReceipt methods later in the chain of events.